Updated April 2026

 Serverless Computing and Its Advantages

-With serverless computing, businesses only pay for the computing resources they consume, reducing infrastructure costs and enabling cost optimization.
-Serverless platforms, such as AWS Lambda and Google Cloud Functions, provide a range of services that simplify the development process and enable faster application deployment.
+AWS Lambda and Google’s Cloud Run Functions provide a range of serverless services that simplify the development process and enable faster application deployment.

 Low-Code/No-Code Development and Citizen Developers